Grandparent & Sibling Visitation in Bergen County

 How to File for Custody of a Sibling

-1. File a petition for guardianship.
+- Initiate a Guardianship Petition.
 You must file a petition for custody with the court in your sibling's county.
 The petition must include your name, your sibling's name, and the names of your sibling's parents.
 You must also state why you believe that you should be granted guardianship.

-2. Schedule & attend the hearing.
+- Prepare for and Attend the Court Hearing.
 The court will hold a hearing on your petition.
 At the hearing, you will have the opportunity to present evidence and testify about why you believe that you should be granted guardianship.
 The other parent(s) can also present evidence and testify.

 The court will make a decision.
 After the hearing, the court will decide whether to grant you guardianship.
 The court will consider all relevant factors, including the child's best interests, your relationship with the child, and the other parent(s)' objections.
 If you are granted guardianship, you will be responsible for the care and upbringing of your sibling.